jkunimune/Djastiz/en-Specification.md

 ## Flag

 [The flag of Oltilip](https://github.com/jkunimune15/Djastiz/blob/international-djastiz/Flag.svg) is a white and azure bicolour, divided by a sinusoid.
 In the center, it bears an orange six-pointed star circumscribed by an azure and white circle.
 The white field represents peace, which Oltilip could facilitate, while the azure represents knowledge, which Oltilip could proliferate.
 The boundary between them is a sinusoid instead of the traditional straight line to represent the fluidity of Oltilip's grammar, and its free word order in particular.
-The circle represents the Earth---blue, white, and circular.
+The circle represents the Earth–blue, white, and circular.
 The star both separates it into six sections, for the six continents, and bridges the gap between them.
 It represents both natural languages, which divide us, and Oltilip, which can link us together.

 # Appendices